Hunter S. Thompson: Political beliefs

 In a 1965 letter to his friend Paul Semonin, Thompson explained an affection for the Industrial Workers of the World, "I have in recent months come to have a certain feeling for Joe Hill and the Wobbly crowd who, if nothing else, had the right idea.
 But not the right mechanics.
 I believe the IWW was probably the last human concept in American politics."
 In another letter to Semonin, Thompson wrote that he agreed with Karl Marx, and compared him to Thomas Jefferson.
 In a letter to William Kennedy, Thompson confided that he was "coming to view the free enterprise system as the single greatest evil in the history of human savagery."
-In the documentary Breakfast with Hunter, Hunter S. Thompson is seen in several scenes wearing different Che Guevara T-shirts.
+In the documentary Breakfast with Hunter, Thompson is seen in several scenes wearing different Che Guevara T-shirts.
 Additionally, actor and friend Benicio del Toro has stated that Thompson kept a "big" picture of Che in his kitchen.
 Thompson wrote on behalf of African-American rights and the civil rights movement.
 He strongly criticized the dominance in American society of what he called "white power structures".

 After the September 11 attacks, Thompson voiced skepticism regarding the official story on who was responsible for the attacks.
 He speculated to several interviewers that it had been conducted by the U.S. government or with the government's assistance, though readily admitting he had no way to prove his theory.

 In 2004, Thompson wrote: "[Richard] Nixon was a professional politician, and I despised everything he stood for—but if he were running for president this year against the evil Bush–Cheney gang, I would happily vote for him."